 Concrete is extremely durable and low-maintenance.
 However, there are a two things that can help prolong its life.
 1) A good quality sealer, applied the same day the concrete is placed or within a month afterward.
 2) Occasional soap and water cleaning.
 Both these things will minimize the chances of staining or discoloration.

-We enjoy helping people improve their properties.
+At R&M Concrete, we enjoy helping people improve their properties.
 If you have further questions about our concrete pouring process or concrete in general, we’d be happy to answer them!
 Contact us today at 918-809-2235.
 If you’d like a free, no-obligation consultation to discuss the concrete on residential or commercial project, we can do that, too.
 Let us help you fulfill your desires for your outdoor space!